-Basically, you are screwed even if you have a contract, as all you can do is remind the client to pay, repeatedly, which in most times is still totally useless unless you act like you will destroy the world tomorrow (at which point he will counter you with the word “lawyer”).
+Basically, you are screwed even if you have a contract, as all you can do is remind the client to pay repeatedly, which in most times is still totally useless unless you act like you will destroy the world tomorrow (at which point he will counter you with the word “lawyer”).

-Well, that’s why the 50/50 payment plan, you can cut your losses even if the client suddenly disappears off the face of the Earth.
+With a 50/50 payment plan, you can cut your losses even if the client suddenly disappears off the face of the Earth.
 And sometimes you could even get lucky, like in one of my cases where my client disappeared right after she paid the upfront fee.

-You may be surprised to discover that most clients with this haunting trait are from established companies, the companies that are so professional that you thought would never cheat you out of your honest pay.
+You may be surprised to discover that most clients with this haunting trait are from established companies, the companies that are so professional that you thought they would never cheat you out of your honest pay.
 So here’s the golden rule in freelancing, never trust anyone who didn’t pay you beforehand.

 This reply often comes from the great dreamers who embrace the idea that they could make the coolest startup in the Milky Way galaxy, which will end up being sold to Facebook for a billion or so dollars.

-Never accept this kind of deal, because it has fundamentally no difference with the Nigerian Prince scam.
-I have seen so many freelancers accept this deal in both the Internet and the physical world, but so far I haven’t heard any success stories from them.
+Never accept this kind of deal, because it has fundamentally no difference from the Nigerian Prince scam.
+I have seen so many freelancers accept this deal on both the Internet and the physical world, but so far, I haven’t heard any success stories from them.

 There were so many times when I wanted to just yell back, "Ask your employee to do the job, then", but I didn’t, as I want to keep a reputation.
 Instead, I had to do the grown-up thing and remind the client why a freelancer’s pro-rata fee is usually higher than a common employee’s salary.